serverless/dashboard/docs/product/index.md

 point for terms and concepts you may need to learn before getting started.

-## Follow our Getting Started Guide for Serverless Framework
+##Add your AWS Account and follow our Getting Started Guide
-The easiest way to get started is using our [Serverless Framework Guide](../index.md).
+[Getting Started](../index.md) is as easy as added your AWS Account, and walking through on onboarding process.

 ## Sign up or log in at console.serverless.com
 [Create your organization](create-org.md) and learn how to deploy by logging into [Console](https://console.serverless.com?utm_campaign=Console%20Signup&utm_source=docs&utm_content=console%20docs%20login%20link)